imnotrealokay/Avocado-analysis/README.md

 3. Does the size of the avocado (PLU4770 - Hass extra large) affect its consumption?

 ## Data Source
 The data was sourced from the Hass Avocado Board's official website: [Hass Avocado Board](https://hassavocadoboard.com/category-data/).
-It includes detailed information on avocado prices and sales volumes across various regions and sizes for the years 2015 to 2021.
+It includes detailed information on avocado prices and sales volumes across various regions and sizes for the years 2015 and updated regularly

 ## Data Cleaning and Preparation
 - Combined data from multiple yearly datasets into a single sheet.